azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_03.md

 ## Prerequisites

 **The following prerequisites are required if you want to clone the repository instead of forking it, but it is not a requirement.
-You can do this challenge entirely in GitHub**
+Forking will create a copy of the repository in a remote location such as GitHub, whereas cloning will create a local copy.
+You can do this challenge entirely in GitHub.**

 Before following the steps in this article, make sure you have the following prerequisites: